bigbrain2000/LibraryApp/README.md

 As database I used [PostgreSQL](https://www.postgresql.org/) .

-In order to launch the app you need to replace the credentials from [application.properties](#https://github.com/bigbrain2000/LibraryApp/blob/main/src/main/resources/application.properties) with your correct credential to connect to the PostgreSQL server:
+In order to launch the app you need to replace the credentials from [application.properties](https://github.com/bigbrain2000/LibraryApp/blob/main/src/main/resources/application.properties) with your correct credential to connect to the PostgreSQL server.

 ### Logging into the application